WHAT POOL OPTIONS AND ACCESSORIES SHOULD I CONSIDER?

 Automatic covers come in many forms, and this is the reason for their broad price range.
 Auto covers typically do well at keeping out debris, keeping the pool water warm, and protecting the pool against unwanted guests/swimmers.

 Solar covers work exceptionally well for one thing: extending the swim season.
 They simply retain the heat during the night that the pool absorbed during the day.
 On average, the use of a solar blanket will extend your swimming season up to 4-6 weeks.

 The number of automatic vacuums available on the market has increased exponentially just in the last five years.
 Where once only there were about 3 or 4 options, now there are reaching 50.
 The three main types are suction-side, pressure-side, and robot cleaners.
 We tend to gravitate toward robotic cleaners because they are stand-alone units that do not require additional plumbing or booster pumps which can fail over time.

 Natural Gas/Propane Heaters and Heat Pumps.
 As a general rule, pool heaters are only used at the beginning and end of the warm weather season, adding about a month of swim time to each.

 Various components of your pool require wiring such as the pool pump, light, salt system, heater, etc. The price for this work varies depending on certain factors such as the location of the pump and filter system, whether there is a heat pump, spa, or other components needing to be wired, and whether the home has a crawl space or basement.

 The most popular pool fence on the market today is Decorative Metal.

-Wooden and chain link fence are by far the most budget friendly options.
+Wooden and chain link fences are by far the most budget-friendly options.
 Wood requires much more upkeep than aluminum or PVC.
-With chain link fence, be sure to check your local fence codes with your local municipal office.
+With a chain-link fence, be sure to check your local fence codes with your local municipal office.